keptn/keptn.github.io/content/docs/0.6.0/reference/api_token/index.md

 * Re-authenticate Keptn CLI as explained [here](../cli/#authentication).

-* **Don't forget** to replace the API token at tools that interact with the Keptn API, e.g., the *Problem Notification* setting of Dynatrace or *WebHook* of Prometheus.
+* **Don't forget** to replace the API token at tools that interact with the Keptn API, e.g., *Problem Notification* setting in Dynatrace or *WebHook* in Prometheus.